 How to Use This Crosswalk

 Build one documentation package.
 Tag each section with the framework references it satisfies.
-When an auditor requests NIST AI RMF MAP 2.1 evidence, point them to the data governance section of your model card and cite the crosswalk.
+When an auditor requests NIST AI RMF MAP 2.1 evidence, point them to the data governance content in Section 2 of your Annex IV documentation and cite the crosswalk.
 When an ISO 42001 certification auditor reviews A.6.2.6 (system performance), the same testing section covers it.

+The audit fix.
 Download or recreate this crosswalk table for your documentation team.
 For each high-risk AI system, build a single model card template with all 12 documentation elements.
 Tag each section with the applicable Annex IV section, NIST AI RMF subcategory, and ISO 42001 control reference.
-This unified approach reduces documentation effort by 40-60% compared to maintaining separate artifacts for each framework.
+This unified approach reduces documentation effort significantly compared to maintaining separate artifacts for each framework.

 What Auditors Actually Examine in Model Card Reviews